pm-commits/namaste-react/README.md

 url have to be changed each time new version is released, npm will install it as a package so versions will managed will have updates with us.
 Easier to handle.
 Consistent hashing
 Differential bundling: When hosting the app, support on different browsers like older versions.

+^ helps with minor version upgrade(all upgrades)
+~ helps with major version updates only.

+Package-lock.json:Keeps track of exact version of the package/dependency installed.

+Packages have their own lot of dependencies.So, each package has its own package.json to keep trach of dependencies.

+NPX: executing command
+NPM: for installation

+Normal js browser scripts cannot have import.
+We have mentioned App.js as a module so it supports "import".

+Transitive Dependency

+# PARCEL : Bundler
+Zero Config Tool
+Dev Build
+Local Server
+Hot Module Replacement (HMR): save file and it refreshes the app using File watching algo using C++
+Caching: faster builds (Each build reduces time: parcel is caching things for faster buils) Image optimization (Loading images is one of the most time expensive task) Minification
+Bundling
+Compress
+Consistent Hashing
+Code splitting
+Differential Bundling: Gives support of older/newer versions of browsers Diagnostics
+Error Handling
+Hosting app on https
+Tree Shaking
+Transpilation
+Service Worker
+Lazy Loading
+Different dev and prod builds

+# JSX
+JSX is not a part of React.
+We use for our comfort.
+JSX is HTML/XML like syntax but different.

+Javascript engine JS engine understands (For eg; Ecmascript).
+It doesn't understand JSX.
+Parcel does the part of transpiling.
+JSX is converted to React.CreateElement and then to HTML element to render on browser.
+Use camelCase for attributes in JSX.

+# Babel
+It's job to convert JSX to react.createElement.

+# React Components
+Class Based Components(Old way, JS classes), Functional Components(JS functions)

+# React Functional Component
+It is a normal JS function which returns some JSX.
+Use first letter in capital for name.